RedHatWorkshops/openshiftv3-ops-workshop/oc_adm_top.md

 ## Conclusion

-In this lab you learned how to use `oc adm top` to analyze resources managed by the platform and presents current usage statistics.
+In this lab you learned how to use `oc adm top` to analyze resources managed by the platform and present current usage statistics.